madrury/madrury.github.io/_posts/2026-03-20-galois-group.markdown

 - My all time favorite book on Algebra is [Topics In Algebra](https://www.thriftbooks.com/w/topics-in-algebra_in-herstein/254351) by Herstein.
 There's not enough Galois theory in there for everything we need, but its style and enthusiasm is very close to my ♥.
 - [Keith Conrad's Essays](https://kconrad.math.uconn.edu/blurbs/) on many, many subjects in algebra do have all we need.
 These are such a rich source of joy and information, I am very indebted to Keith for providing these free resources.
 I'll cite particular articles as we need them.
 - A free textbook that also has everything we need is J.S.
 Milne's [Fields and Galois Theory](https://www.jmilne.org/math/CourseNotes/ft.html).
 - The [PARI](https://pari.math.u-bordeaux.fr/) computer algebra system is free [^as-in-freedom] software, and includes algorithms for computing splitting fields and Galois groups.
-This is free software and we'll use it to check our work.
+We'll use PARI to check our work.
 - The [Groupprops Wiki](https://groupprops.subwiki.org/wiki/Main_Page) and [Group Names database](https://people.maths.bris.ac.uk/~matyd/GroupNames) holds rich information about the structure and identity of finite groups.
 We'll make use of them to narrow down possible isomorphism classes of our Galois groups.

 Let's get started!